AWS-First-Cloud-Journey/000006-AutoScaling/content/1-introduction/_index.md

 pre: "<strong>1. </strong>"
 ---

-#### Introduce
+#### Introduction

-In this exercise, we will be deploying the application using an Auto Scaling Group to ensure the application's scalability based on user demand.
-Additionally, we will implement a Load Balancer to distribute the load and manage user access requests to our Application Tier.
+**ℹ️ Information**: In this workshop, we will deploy an application using Amazon EC2 Auto Scaling to ensure dynamic scalability based on user demand.
+Additionally, we will implement Elastic Load Balancing to distribute traffic and efficiently manage user requests to our application tier.

-Before proceeding, please review the document [Deploying FCJ Management Application on a Windows/AmazonLinux Virtual Machine] to understand how to deploy the application on a virtual machine.
-We will utilize the virtual machine where **FCJ Management** is deployed for the purpose of mass deployment and scaling within the Auto Scaling Group.
+Before proceeding, please review the document [Deploying FCJ Management Application on a Windows/Amazon Linux Virtual Machine] to understand the base deployment process.
+We will use the virtual machine with **FCJ Management** already deployed as the foundation for our Auto Scaling Group configuration.

-#### Auto Scaling Group
+#### Amazon EC2 Auto Scaling
-1. Why Use Auto Scaling Group?

-   When our application goes live, the volume of users accessing it will change over time.
-Therefore, we need to frequently adjust (scale) the number of instances to enhance availability and save costs.
-To automate and make scaling flexible, we have a solution known as the Auto Scaling Group.
-2. Overview of Auto Scaling Group
+**ℹ️ Information**: When applications go into production, user traffic naturally fluctuates over time.
+To maintain optimal performance and cost efficiency, we need to adjust (scale) the number of instances accordingly.
+Amazon EC2 Auto Scaling provides an automated solution that makes this scaling process flexible and hands-free.

-    **Auto Scaling Group (ASG)** helps automatically adjust the number of EC2 instances based on the needs of the application.
-ASG can automatically scale up when traffic increases or scale down when traffic decreases, optimizing resources and reducing costs.
-It also ensures high availability by distributing instances across multiple Availability Zones to maintain continuous operation even if part of the system encounters issues.
+Amazon EC2 Auto Scaling automatically adjusts the number of EC2 instances based on application demand.
+It can scale out (add instances) when traffic increases and scale in (remove instances) when traffic decreases, optimizing resource utilization and reducing costs.
+It also enhances high availability by distributing instances across multiple Availability Zones, ensuring continuous operation even if part of the infrastructure experiences issues.

-3. Types of Scaling in ASG
+#### Scaling Strategies

-   In this content, we will explore the following types of scaling:
+In this workshop, we will explore the following scaling strategies:

-   - **Manual Scaling**: Users manually adjust the number of EC2 instances in the Auto Scaling Group based on demand.
-This is a manual method that does not automatically respond to specific metrics.
+1. **Manual Scaling**: Manually adjusting the number of EC2 instances in the Auto Scaling group based on anticipated demand.
+This method requires human intervention and does not automatically respond to metrics.

-   - **Dynamic Scaling**: Automatically adjusts the number of instances based on real-time metrics such as CPU utilization, network traffic, or custom metrics from CloudWatch.
-Dynamic scaling has three primary policies: **Target Tracking Scaling**, **Step Scaling**, **Simple Scaling**.
+2. **Dynamic Scaling**: Automatically adjusting capacity based on real-time metrics such as CPU utilization, network traffic, or custom CloudWatch metrics.
+Dynamic scaling includes three primary approaches:
+   - **Target Tracking Scaling**: Maintains a specific metric value (e.g., 50% CPU utilization)
+   - **Step Scaling**: Responds to metric thresholds with proportional capacity adjustments
+   - **Simple Scaling**: Adjusts capacity based on a single metric threshold

-   - **Scheduled Scaling**: Allows us to configure specific times to automatically scale up or down instances, for example, increasing the number of instances during peak hours or decreasing them outside of working hours.
-This is suitable for scenarios where we already know the traffic pattern.
+3. **Scheduled Scaling**: Configuring specific times to automatically scale instances up or down, such as increasing capacity during business hours and decreasing it during off-hours.
+This works well for predictable traffic patterns.

-   - **Predictive Scaling**: It predicts activity by analyzing historical load data to identify daily or weekly patterns in traffic flow.
-It uses this information to forecast future capacity needs, allowing Amazon EC2 Auto Scaling to proactively increase the capacity of the Auto Scaling group as needed.
+4. **Predictive Scaling**: Forecasts future capacity needs by analyzing historical load patterns.
+This proactive approach allows Amazon EC2 Auto Scaling to scale out in advance of anticipated traffic increases, ensuring optimal performance during peak periods.

-#### Launch Template
+#### Launch Templates

-**Launch Template** is a configuration that contains the necessary parameters to launch EC2 instances.
-It stores details such as instance type, AMI (Amazon Machine Image), key pair, network settings, security groups, and other configuration information for EC2.
-This simplifies the instance creation process and supports the automatic creation of new instances in ASG.
+**ℹ️ Information**: A Launch Template is a configuration that contains all the necessary parameters to launch EC2 instances.
+It stores specifications such as instance type, Amazon Machine Image (AMI), key pair, network settings, security groups, and other EC2 configuration details.
+Launch Templates simplify the instance creation process and enable Auto Scaling groups to consistently deploy properly configured instances.

+**💡 Pro Tip**: Launch Templates support versioning, allowing you to iterate on your configuration while maintaining the ability to roll back if needed.

-#### Elastic Load Balancer
+#### Elastic Load Balancing

-**Elastic Load Balancer** is a tool that helps evenly distribute workloads (traffic) to multiple servers or instances to ensure stable system operation and prevent any single server from becoming overloaded.
-It optimizes performance, increases availability, and ensures that if one server encounters issues, traffic will be redirected to other servers without affecting users.
+**ℹ️ Information**: Elastic Load Balancing automatically distributes incoming application traffic across multiple targets, such as EC2 instances, containers, and IP addresses.
+It helps ensure high availability and fault tolerance by preventing any single resource from becoming overwhelmed with traffic.
+If one server experiences issues, traffic is automatically redirected to healthy servers, maintaining a seamless user experience.

+**🔒 Security Note**: Elastic Load Balancing integrates with AWS Certificate Manager to provide SSL/TLS termination, enhancing security for your applications without adding computational overhead to your instances.

-#### Target Group
+#### Target Groups

-**Target Group**  is a component of the Elastic Load Balancer (ELB) that is used to identify and manage the EC2 instances that the Load Balancer will distribute traffic to.
+**ℹ️ Information**: A Target Group is a component of Elastic Load Balancing that identifies and manages the destinations (targets) to which the load balancer routes traffic.
+Target Groups allow you to register multiple EC2 instances, configure health checks, and set routing rules.
+They serve as the bridge between your load balancer and the application instances, enabling intelligent traffic distribution based on health and availability.